Tanmay-Pillai44/node-handson1/readme.md

 # What is Node.js?

--> Node.js is an open source server environment.
+1) Node.js is an open source server environment.
--> It runs on various platforms (Windows, Linux, Unix, Mac OS X, etc.)
+2) It runs on various platforms (Windows, Linux, Unix, Mac OS X, etc.)
--> It uses JavaScript on the server
+3) It uses JavaScript on the server.
--> It uses asynchronous programming.
+4) It uses asynchronous programming.
--> It eliminates the waiting, and simply continues with the next request.
+5) It eliminates the waiting, and simply continues with the next request.
--> It runs single-threaded, non-blocking, asynchronous programming, which is very memory efficient.
+6) It runs single-threaded, non-blocking, asynchronous programming, which is very memory efficient.

 # What Can Node.js Do?

--> Node.js can generate dynamic page content
+1) Node.js can generate dynamic page content.
--> It can create, open, read, write, delete, and close files on the server -> It can collect form data
+2) It can create, open, read, write, delete, and close files on the server.
+3) It can collect form data.
--> It can add, delete, modify data in your database
+4) It can add, delete, modify data in your database

 # Node modules